 What repertoire should I include in my audition recordings?

 This is entirely up to the applicant, but it is strongly recommended that the repertoire be varied, to demonstrate the applicant’s strength in a range of repertoire from different periods and styles.
-3 to 4 tracks may be submitted with a total length of no more than 25 minutes for all recordings.
+The videos must show the applicant playing/singing as a soloist with or without accompaniment, but not as part of an ensemble, unless they are the featured soloist in the group (composers, conductors, accompanists, repetiteurs and organists, please see below).
+The audition material should not include more than one movement from a particular sonata or concerto.
+Please do not submit videos of outdoor performances or anything with amplified sound.
+Three to four tracks may be submitted with a total length of no more than 25 minutes for all recordings.
+Each piece should be on a separate video.
 A single recording should be no more than 15 minutes in length.

 Is there any fee for entry?